Char2sGu/angularity/docs/src/content/core/exception/index.md

 }
 ```

-All Angularity libraries follow this convention for producing errors, and it is recommended to also follow such convention in applications that uses Angularity.
+All Angularity libraries follow this convention for error handling, and it is recommended to also follow such convention in applications that uses Angularity.